sblachowicz/pe-demo/README.md

 ```
 Project binds to port ``8088``

+Database is fed with some sample data (resources/employees.json) just before it is ready to accept connections.

 ### Docker
 You can also run the project in a container.
 In order to do that follow the steps:
 1. Build executable .jar: